 For infants, the solution is usually fairly straight forward.
 Your physician or nutritionist may recommend concentrating your child’s infant formula to make it more calorically-dense.
 The standard concentration for all infant formulas is 20 calories per fluid ounce.
 To add more calories without increasing volume, the concentration of the formula can be increased, for example to 24 or 27 calories per fluid ounce.
 This means that your baby is taking in more calories while still drinking the same amount of formula.

-There are several ways to concentrate your infant’s formula and you should only do so under the direction of your child’s health care professional.
+There are several ways to concentrate your infant’s formula and you should only do so under the direction of your child’s healthcare team.
 Some infant formulas come in high-calorie versions which are already more concentrated.
 With powdered infant formulas, like Neocate, the formula can be concentrated by adjusting the way you mix it [i].
 In some cases, instead of concentrating the formula, the healthcare provider will recommend adding lipids (fats), carbohydrates, combinations of both lipids and carbohydrates (such as Duocal [ii]), or occasionally protein, to the regularly-prepared formula.

 For children eating solid foods, it may take a little more creativity to add calories into the diet, especially when your little one has food allergies limiting the types of calories they can consume.
 For some tips and allergy-friendly, high calorie food ideas, visit my previous blog article on failure to thrive.

 How have you added calories to your infant or child’s diet?
 What has worked for you?
 What advice would you offer other parents?